 Yuri in the caves with the big flash light

 Parking is free and near the entrance.
 Signs are clear, the way up to the caves is a small gravel road.
-Near the entrance are picnictables shaded by trees.
+Near the entrance are picknick tables shaded by trees.
 We had a lovely lunch there.

 To show how the entrance looks to the caves.
 Yuri is standing in the entrance to the caves.
 Posing for us.
 The entrance is dark.
 The rocks surrounding it are white/grey.
 Bushes are surrounding it.

-At a kiosk you buy entrance tickets (adults 9,50 euro, kids 3 to 15 6,00 euro for 1 hour entrance).
+At a kiosk you buy entrance tickets (adults 9,50 euro, kids aged 3-15 are 7,50 euro for 1 hour entrance).
 After you walk a small path you get to the entrance to the caves.
-It’s one way in the caves, the exit is somewhere else.
-There are plenty of stairs and a lot of height difference.
+It’s one way traffic in the caves, the exit is somewhere else.
+There are plenty of stairs and a lot of height differences.

 To show the inside of the caves and one of the attractions of the caves.
 A waterfall is falling down in front of us, coming from the rocks above.